High School: 9th-12th Grades

 The counselor assists students in making educational and personal decisions through individual meetings, as well as small and large group sessions.
 Students are encouraged to visit the counselor to discuss personal and inter-personal issues, academic problems, career concerns, and college questions.
 College and career resource materials are presented and reviewed at each class level and to every junior and senior individually.

-Many wonderful college representatives visit the high school in the fall.
+Many wonderful college representatives visit the high school throughout the school year.
 Students are strongly encouraged to attend informational sessions for colleges they find interesting.
-College representative visits are listed on InformationNOW.

 Scholarships for St. Anne-Pacelli College-Bound Seniors